mongodb/docs/source/includes/api/list-tables/requests/alert-configurations/metric-thresholds.rst

      - Required
      - Name of the metric to check.

-       To review available metrics, see :ref:`measurement-types`.
+       To learn more about the available metrics, see :ref:`measurement-types`.

+       .. include:: /includes/fact-serverless-alert-conditions.rst

    * - | metricThreshold
        | .operator